katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 ``` -- Add 3 backticks
 ````

-This is how it will look like:
+This is how it will turn out:
 ```sql
 SELECT *
 FROM student_info